survivejs/react-book/manuscript/11_linting_in_webpack.md

 npm i eslint-loader --save-dev
 ```

+W> Note that `eslint-loader` will use a globally installed version of ESLint unless you have one included with the project itself!
+Make sure you have ESLint as a development dependency to avoid strange behavior.

 Next, we need to tweak our development configuration to include it.
 Add the following section to it:

 **webpack.config.js**